Static vs Dynamic IP Addresses: What's the Difference and Which One Do You Need?

 Dynamic IP Cons

-How to Check What You Have
+How to Check What Type You Have

 Should You Request a Static IP?

-Consider requesting a static IP if you:
+You might consider requesting a static IP if you:

 Final Thoughts